Maximum Radiation Efficiency of Arbitrarily-Shaped Implantable Antennas: Discussion

-The total dissipation factor is approximately constant, and it is dominated by the tissue dissipation factor.
-While the antenna dissipation factor is discontinuous at $r/a \approx 0.35$.
-As can be seen in Fig.~\ref{fig:optCurrentsWater}, for small electric sizes, $\T{TM}_{1m}$-like current realizes the optimal current density.
-In contrast, $\T{TM}_{2m}$-like current is optimal at higher electric sizes.
+Due to high antenna losses, the performance gap (distance to fundamental bound) for small electrical sizes is significant for straight dipole antennas (being comparable to tissue losses) and even wider for loop antennas.
+To see the reason for this behavior, it is instructive to plot how the dissipation factors, see Fig.~\ref{fig:disWater}, corresponding to the fundamental bound, behave when changing the size of the current-supporting region.
+The total dissipation factor is approximately constant, and it is dominated by the tissue dissipation factor, while the antenna dissipation factor is discontinuous at $r/a \approx 0.35$.
+As can be seen in Fig.~\ref{fig:optCurrentsWater}, for small electric sizes, a $\T{TM}_{1m}$-like current realizes the optimal current density.
+In contrast, the $\T{TM}_{2m}$-like current is optimal at larger electric sizes.
 A switch between these two current profiles is represented by an abrupt jump seen in~Fig.~\ref{fig:disWater}.
 This critical point at $r/a \approx 0.35$ happens because of a slight improvement in radiation efficiency: a small drop in tissue dissipation factor and an increase in antenna dissipation factor; the radiation on an implanted antenna must always be seen as a trade-off between the antenna and tissue dissipation factors.
 The $\T{TM}_{2m}$-like current shows that in certain scenarios, antennas using higher-order modes can perform better than the ones using only the dipole currents.